bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/mdadm.md

-For the sake of briefness, we use Bash “group compound” stanza:
+For the sake of briefness, we use Bash "group compound” stanza:
 ===============================================================

 /dev/sd{a,b,…}1 =&gt; /dev/sda1 /dev/sdb1 …